Dry Eyes: Causes & Remedies

 Thanks to modern lifestyles, more and more people are experiencing the problem of dry eyes (or dry eye syndrome).
-Indeed, many experts believe the condition will become even more common, with cases in the UK, US, France, Germany, Italy, Spain, Japan, China and India set to rise to almost 250 million people by 2022.
-One likely explanation for this increase is that your chances of developing a problem with dry eyes becomes more common as you get older (estimates suggest one in seven people are affected).
-In fact dry eyes, which is also known as keratoconjunctivitis sicca, is the most common cause of eye irritation in people aged 65 and older.
+According to the National Institute of Health and Care Excellence (NICE), dry eyes is estimated to affect up to a third of adults worldwide (i).
+Many experts believe the condition will become even more common, with the number of those affected expected to reach 250 million people by 2022 (ii).
+One likely explanation for this increase is that your chances of developing a problem with dry eyes becomes more common as you get older (around 7.5 per cent of people in their fifties have dry eyes, but this increases to 15 per cent in people aged 70 and older (i) ).
+In fact dry eyes, which is also known as keratoconjunctivitis sicca, is so common as you get older, most people aged 65 or older are thought to have one or more of the symptoms (iii).

 Quite why dry eyes is more common in older people isn’t clear, though some experts suggest older people may produce fewer tears.
-Dry eyes is also about 50 per cent more common in women than in men.
+Dry eyes is also about 50 per cent more common in women than in men (iv).

 How do eyes become dry?